dehydratedpotato/socpowerbud/README.md

 <h1 align="center" style="">SocPowerBuddy</h1>
 <p align="center">
-A sudoless implementation to profile your Apple M-Series CPU+GPU active core and cluster frequencies, residencies, power consumption, and other metrics.
+A sudoless alternative to Powermetrics; able to profile your Apple M-Series CPU+GPU active core and cluster frequencies, residencies, power consumption, and other metrics.
 </p>
 <p align="center">
 <a href="">